How to prepare your Toddler for school?

 The summer holidays will soon end, giving way to the beginning of yet another academic year.
-This academic year will be different from the past two years (fingers crossed).
 Young children will hopefully be able to go to in-person schools and experience all the wonders of making friends, playing and learning together.

 Preparation is key

 Start talking to your child about going to school and the changes they are likely to experience.
 If possible, take them to the school beforehand and show them the physical space.
 If not, use photographs to show them what school looks like.

 If your child’s school is willing to share a photograph of their teacher, introduce the teacher’s name to your child and begin talking to them about it.
 Don’t force the conversation and stick to facts.
 For example – Don’t say, “The teacher will let you play all the time” (you don’t know if that is true).